Fort Monroe: Preservation

 Fort Monroe has become a popular historical site.
 The Casemate Museum, opened in 1951, depicts the history of Fort Monroe and Old Point Comfort, with special emphasis on the Civil War period.
 It offers a view of Confederate President Jefferson Davis' prison cell.
 Also shown are the quarters occupied by 1st Lt.
 Robert E. Lee in 1831–34, and the quarters where President Abraham Lincoln was a guest in May 1862.
 Most of the other historic officers' quarters and other buildings are also preserved.
-A uniform of the renowned American writer Edgar Allan Poe, who was stationed there in 1828 serving as an artillery regimental command sergeant major, is also on display.
+A uniform of the American writer Edgar Allan Poe, who was stationed there in 1828 serving as an artillery regimental command sergeant major, is also on display.

 Several historic weapons were preserved at the fort as of 2005.
 The 15-inch Rodman prototype "Lincoln gun" was on the parade.
 A 90 mm gun on a dual-purpose coast defense mount remained at Battery Parrott, and two 3-inch M1902 seacoast guns remained at Battery Irwin as of 2015.
 A 75 mm gun (nicknamed a "French 75" and used by the field artillery in World War I through early World War II) was at the new officers' club in the northern part of the reservation in 2005.
 The fort's last fire control tower was demolished in late 2001.
 Batteries Irwin, Parrott, De Russy, the northeast bastion battery, and Battery Anderson/Ruggles are intact as of 2018, though the seaward earth cover has been removed from some of them.

 Redevelopment

 The Fort Monroe Federal Area Development Authority (FMFADA) (renamed the Fort Monroe Authority as of 2019) was established in 2007 by legislative action of the Virginia General Assembly as a public body corporate and as a political subdivision of the Commonwealth of Virginia, to serve as the official Local Redevelopment Authority (LRA) recognized by the Department of Defense.
 The task of the FMFADA commission was to study, plan, and recommend the best use of the resources that remain when the Army closed the fort in September 2011.
 The Fort Monroe Reuse Plan was officially adopted August 2008.
 The FMFADA relies on the expertise of national consultants in the areas of BRAC law, environmental engineering, historic architecture and preservation planning, structural engineering, housing market analysis, commercial/retail analysis, public relations/marketing, and tourism planning.

 The Virginia Department of Historic Resources and the Department of Environmental Quality have major regulatory authority that influences the work.
 The state took a lead role in planning because most of the land that Fort Monroe occupies will revert to the Commonwealth when the Army closes the fort.
-The effort was guided by three priorities — keep Fort Monroe open to the public, respect the rich history, and advance economic sustainability.
+The effort was guided by three priorities—keep Fort Monroe open to the public, respect the rich history, and advance economic sustainability.

 The Authority is an 18-member body consisting of appointees from the city of Hampton, the Virginia House of Delegates and Senate and the Virginia governor's cabinet, with two specialists in historic preservation and heritage tourism.